top of page

 What happens if too many campers want the same unit and it fills up?

-Each year is different but occasional a year will have a very desirable unit.
+Each year is different but occasionally a year will have a very desirable unit.
 When this happens a second unit may be created or a lottery for the limited spaces will occur.
+Girls are asked to provide their top three unit choices at the Older Girl meeting, to ensure they are placed in one of these units, if their top choice is not available.

 bottom of page